How to Fix Choppy Video Playback of 4K/HD on PC/Mac?

 Part 1.
 Why Is Video Playback Choppy, Stuttering or Jerky?

-- Faulty storage drive – hard drive, SD card, pen drive, etc.
+• The storage drive such as hard drive, SD card, pen drive, etc. is faulty.

 After ransacking the Internet, I found that choppy video playback happens often when playing videos on Windows 10/7 or Mac, when streaming 4K/HD videos on YouTube, Twitch, Plex, etc., when processing HD/4K videos with Adobe Premiere Pro or iMovie, when transferring GoPro, iPhone, DJI, etc. 4K videos to PC, and so on.
 Whatever the situation, incapable media player and low-performance computer are the key factors being to blame, and other possible reasons should also be thought of.